-- 10 Don’t cut corners just to get low-cost implants
+- 10 Don’t cut corners just to get low-cost dental implants

 Implants: the basics

-Before we get stuck into ways to find low-cost implants, we’ll quickly go over what exactly a tooth implant is and how it is placed.
+Before we talk about the ways to find low-cost dental implants, we’ll quickly go over what exactly a tooth implant is and how it is placed.

 The term ‘implant’ refers to the titanium screw inserted into the jaw bone, where the tooth root would usually be.
 An abutment is placed on top of this, then a tooth crown (artificial tooth) is attached to the abutment.

 However, when people refer to a tooth implant they often mean the entire structure, including the abutment and crown.

 The process for placing an implant is as follows:

 - Consultation with an oral surgeon, prosthodontist, or periodontist to confirm you are a suitable candidate for implants; this includes x-rays and/or scans of your mouth